flowaicom/lm-evaluation-harness/lm_eval/tasks/flow_judge_evals/README.md

 Note.
 You need a cuda-enabled GPU to run this command.
 You can choose which GPU to use by setting the `CUDA_VISIBLE_DEVICES` environment variable.
 You should also set the number of threads to use for the model with `OMP_NUM_THREADS`.

 ## OpenAI Chat Completions
-Choose a tasks and a model.
+Choose tasks and a model.
 Then run the following command:

 ```bash
 ./lm_eval/tasks/flow_judge_evals/run_openai_eval.sh <task_names> <model_path_or_name>